tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What feature in Cloudfront allows you to restrict access to a select number of countries?
 A: Cloudfront Geo Restriction

-- Q: What service has built-in DoS proection: Route 53, Internet Gateway, Cloudfront or AWS Direct Connect?
+- Q: What service has built-in DoS protection: Route 53, Internet Gateway, Cloudfront or AWS Direct Connect?
 A: Cloudfront is a CDN which provides built-in DoS protection.
 Among these, AWS Direct Connect provides a way to connect on-prem machines to AWS and does not provide DoS protection.

 - Q: What types of Origin does Amazon Cloudfront support?
 A: S3 bucket and EC2 instance

 - Q: If you have EC2 instances in multiple regions that need fast network connectivity to each other, what can you use?
 A: AWS Global Accelerator, which uses the AWS global network.

 - Q: If you're deploying AWS resources by hand and are afraid of human error, what can you use?
-A: You can use AWS CloudFormation.
+A: AWS CloudFormation is an automated way to provision AWS resources using code.

 - Q: True or false: CloudFormation is powerful but there is a charge to use.
 A: False, you're only charged for the resources you use.